jcolag/entropy-arbitrage/2020-01-26-worst-language.md

   arr[i] = arr[3] = 4;
 ```

-Note that pass-by-name routine parameters have *legitimate* uses, too, the most famous being [Jensen's Device](https://en.wikipedia.org/wiki/Jensen's_Device), a metaprogramming technique that passes entire expressions as parameters to leverage simple code into performing complex actions.
+Note that pass-by-name routine parameters have *legitimate* uses, too, the most famous being {% wiki Jensen's_Device|Jensen's Device|en %}, a metaprogramming technique that passes entire expressions as parameters to leverage simple code into performing complex actions.

 ## Anti-Collaboration

 For any significant project, software is written by a team.
-A good language, in this context, is going to be one where it's easy to coordinate with fellow developers, where failure to make that easy is the core of the so-called [software crisis](https://en.wikipedia.org/wiki/Software_crisis).
+A good language, in this context, is going to be one where it's easy to coordinate with fellow developers, where failure to make that easy is the core of the so-called {% wiki Software_crisis|software crisis|en %}.
 Resolving the software crisis is the core premise behind the adoption of object-oriented and functional programming.

 These features, then, are designed to stymie teamwork.